Posted: March 24, 2021

 The prevalence of insomnia and sleep apnea (a breathing disorder that happens during sleep) increases with age.
 In addition to Sundown Syndrome, age-related insomnia and sleep apnea may affect the cognition of older adults, including those living with dementia.
 If you or your loved one are experiencing excessive daytime sleepiness, morning headaches, unusual mood changes, or difficulties concentrating, check with a doctor to see if testing or treatment for one of these conditions is warranted.
 Mild insomnia can sometimes be resolved with over-the-counter medications or supplements.

-Strategies for a Good Night’s Sleep
+How to Help A Loved One With Sundowning: Strategies for a Good Night’s Sleep

 Like all of us, young or old, with or without dementia or Alzheimer’s disease, strategies for a good night’s sleep begins during the day.
 Remaining active, exercising, having a routine, purpose, and meaningful activity during the day all can help lead to a restful evening.
 Avoiding caffeine and alcohol and having an evening routine that includes a warm shower can be helpful as well.

 To alleviate sundowning, try to keep the home well-lit at night to reduce the appearance of shadows which could cause confusion.
 Increasing light exposure is especially helpful during winter months when daylight hours are shorter.
 Offer time in the sunshine, and open curtains during the daytime.
 Consider buying a light therapy box when direct sunlight is limited.